sp1222/RecipeBook/README.md

 1. Clone the repository.
 2. Open with your favorite IDE (I use PyCharm community edition).
+3. Install required packages from `requirements.txt` to run locally.
-3. In the terminal, run python3 app.py.
+4. In the terminal, run python3 app.py.
-4. In a browser, go to `localhost:5000` to see the home page.
+5. In a browser, go to `localhost:5000` to see the home page.